maggiead/outreach/_diversity/eupelmidae.md

 ## Introduction

 Eupelmidae is a diverse family containing more than 900 species that can be found around the world, with 119 of those species occurring in Canada and the United States.
-Members of this group have diverse life histories and currently are divided into 3 subfamilies: Calostinae, Eupelminae, and Neanastatinae.
+Members of this group have diverse life histories and currently are divided into 3 [subfamilies](https://en.wikipedia.org/wiki/Subfamily): Calostinae, Eupelminae, and Neanastatinae.
 While most Eupelmidae are tiny, the largest members of the genus _Metapelma_ can be up to 6 mm in body length (figure F below).
 Species vary in color from dull brown to brightly colored and even metallic.

 ## Biology

-Most are internal or external parasites of the immature stages of moths, butterflies, true bugs, beetles, lacewings, grasshoppers, cockroaches, gall midges, and other wasps.
+Most are internal or external [parasitoids](https://en.wikipedia.org/wiki/Parasitoid) of the immature stages of moths, butterflies, true bugs, beetles, lacewings, grasshoppers, cockroaches, gall midges, and other wasps.
 Some are parasitoids within the egg case of spiders; because they attack multiple eggs within one egg sac, they can be thought of as predators rather than parasitoids which are expected to kill only a single host (figure E below).
 Other species are hyperparasites, parasites that attack a host that is also a parasite.

 <img src="https://sfg.taxonworks.org/s/a256qn" alt="(A)	_Anastatus_, (B) _Eupelmus_   _vesicularis_ female, (C) _Eupelmus_  _vesicularis_ male, (D) _Brasema_, (E) _Arachnophaga_, (F) _Metapelma_ _spectabile_" width="100%"/>
 ##### (A)	_Anastatus_, (B) _Eupelmus_   _vesicularis_ female, (C) _Eupelmus_  _vesicularis_ male, (D) _Brasema_, (E) _Arachnophaga_, (F) _Metapelma_ _spectabile_